johnmramirez/Backend_Gateway/README.md

-# Restaurant_Review_Gateway
+# Backend Gateway

 ABOUT:

 A Spring Cloud Gateway service utilizing Java, and Spring Cloud Gateway.
-This service receives and forwards HTTP requests between Restaurant Review clients and the Restaurant Review backend system.
+This service receives and forwards HTTP requests between clients and the various backend systems.

-!!!
-This project is designed to be used as part of the project2a Restaurant Review ecosystem !!!
+USE:
+This app can be used with any of the backend system repos.
+To use with a specific system, switch to the branch with the same title as the backend system.

 \
 DOCKER: